hssh8877/CS-Path/README.md

 I want to grow into a strong backend developer with a solid understanding of architecture, structure and maintainability.
 This repo is my way of tracking that progress in a transparent and structured way.

+## Repository Structure
+This repository will grow over time and may include:
+- `/exercises` — small focused learning tasks
+- `/services` — complete backend prototypes
+- `/notes` — architecture notes and insights

 ## Technologies
 - C# 12 / .NET 8
 - EF Core